China Automotive Systems (NASDAQ:CAAS) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a note issued to investors on Thursday.
-The firm set a “buy” rating on the auto parts company’s stock.
+Equities research analysts at StockNews.com started coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research note issued to investors on Friday.
+The brokerage set a “buy” rating on the auto parts company’s stock.

-Separately, Greenridge Global decreased their price target on shares of China Automotive Systems from $7.00 to $6.00 and set a “buy” rating on the stock in a report on Tuesday, May 24th.
+Separately, Greenridge Global cut their price target on shares of China Automotive Systems from $7.00 to $6.00 and set a “buy” rating on the stock in a report on Tuesday, May 24th.

 China Automotive Systems, Inc, through its subsidiaries, manufactures and sells automotive systems and components in the People's Republic of China.
 It produces rack and pinion power steering gears for cars and light-duty vehicles; integral power steering gears for heavy-duty vehicles; power steering parts for light duty vehicles; sensor modules; automobile steering systems and columns; and automobile electronic and hydraulic power steering systems and parts.